Ernest and Bertram

-Ernest & Bertram is a 2002 tragic comedy short film written and directed by Academy Award-winning filmmaker and actor Peter Spears.
+Ernest & Bertram is a 2002 tragicomedy short film written and directed by Peter Spears.

 The film spoofs Sesame Street characters Ernie and Bert.
-The film is based on Lillian Hellman's The Children's Hour, and depicts Bert and Ernie after they are outed by Variety magazine.
+The film is based on Lillian Hellman's The Children's Hour and depicts Ernie and Bert after they are outed by Variety magazine.
 Although the film was a success at the Sundance Film Festival and the U.S Comedy Arts Festival, it kept from further distribution when Sesame Workshop served the film's producers with a cease and desist order for copyright violation.

 Synopsis

 When the film starts, Miss Piggy has discontinued a romantic relationship with Bert when rumors of the roommates being gay hit the media.
-After Ernie arrives home, the two converse, and upon learning of the break-up, reveals that he does love Bert "that way."
+After Ernie arrives home, the two converse, and upon learning of the break-up, reveals that he does love Bert "that way".
 Bert seems not to share this sentiment, resulting in Ernie's suicide.